 Keep in mind that something like 70% of people buy on value.
 Angel investors don’t just care about your overhead costs.
 More often than not, it doesn’t matter if you spend some of the donations on branding your nonprofit, marketing, and other administrative costs as long as you can show value – that is, how their donation will make a difference.

 Many people confuse the organization’s value with the donor opportunity, but these are two distinct conversations.
 The donor opportunity is about what’s in it for the investor.

 To get this part right, you need to know what the angel investor is interested in.
-Does he care about the financial return on his investment?
-Does he expect a park bench or a building named after him?
-Does he only care about the social value his money will bring to the community?
+Do they care about the financial return on their investment?
+Do they expect a park bench or a building named after them?
+Do they only care about the social value their money will bring to the community?

-Once you know what he’s looking for, you can show him the donor opportunity your non-profit can provide.
+Once you know what they’re looking for, you can show them the donor opportunity your nonprofit can provide.

 It’s going to take practice to get your pitch just right.
 It’s going to take time, so don’t give up.

 You don’t go to the gym once and think you’ll be in shape.
 You need to go to the gym over and over and over again, and then you’ll eventually see results.
 The same is true when it comes to pitching your nonprofit.

 Everyone, and I mean everyone, is going to suck the first time they do it.

 You’ll be bad.
 It’s just the way it is.

 But with practice, you’ll find out what the investor wants to hear, what they value, what they’re trying to buy, and how to show your value.
 And you’ll find your confidence.